-Join Tim Grey for an in-depth discussion in this video Text formatting options, part of Up and Running with Word 2010.
+Join Tim Grey for an in-depth discussion in this video Text formatting options, part of Learning Word 2010 (2012).

 Word provides you with a wide variety of options for formatting your text, and even better, it actually makes it easy to anticipate what those changes will look like.
 Let's take a look at the basic formatting options you can use for your text within Word.
 I'll start off by selecting some of the text in my document.
 I'll just click in the margin to the left of the title here for example, and that will select that text so that I can apply some formatting changes to it.
 First off we have the Font Face and that is a pop-up and you'll notice that the pop-up first off, is divided into sections.

 There are fonts that relate to the current theme of our document.
 The most recently used fonts, as well as the list of all fonts that are available on your computer.
 You'll notice that within this pop-up, the font actually appears in its font face.
 But perhaps even better, when you mouse over each of those fonts.
 You'll notice that the text in the background is changing to reflect the font that you're currently moused over.
 And so you can get a very good sense of exactly what your text will look like based on these preview options.
 And of course, you can continue scrolling through all of the various available font faces on your computer.
 To find the one that suits the particular text that you're working with.
 I'll go ahead and just choose one of the available fonts, just for the sake of changing the text here.

 And then we can take a look at the font size.
 And there are a couple of different ways that we can work with font size using the available controls.
 First, we can click the font size pop-up, and then select a particular font size.
 And once again, notice that the preview updates as I mouse over individual font sizes here.
 I can also type a specific value.
 You'll notice for example that we go from a 28 point font face up to a 36 point font face.
 If wanted something in between I could just type that value in the popup box.